ericmuckley/laser_triggering/README.md

     * **_README.md_**: the file you are reading, which describes instructuins for use
     * **_ui.ui_**: user interface file, created in QT Desginer, which is called by _app.py_ and provides thelayout of graphical user interface widgets for the application.
     * **RUN_LASER_TRIGGERING.bat_**: Windows bat file.
 Make a shortcut of this file and place it anywhere on the PC to run _app.py_ by clicking on the shortcut.
+    * **requirements.txt**: text file containing list of all dependencies.
+These can be installed using Anaconda as described in the _Installation_ section below.
 * **instr_libs**
     * **_avacs.py_**: modules for controlling Laseroptik AVACS beam attenuator
     * **_kcube.py_**: modules for controlling Thorlabs KDC101 brushed servo motor controllers